Discharge of Dredged and Fill Material - 401 Water Quality Certification and Waste Discharge Requirements

 (916) 341-5308 (certification team leader)

 • rb3-401Application@waterboards.ca.gov (25 MB file size limit.
 PDF files preferred.
-Your contact information (First and Last name, Organization, and phone number) should be included in the body of the email.
-Please do not submit inquiries on your application status to this mailbox.)
+Include your contact information (First and Last name, Organization, and phone number) in the body of the email.)

-An application fee should accompany 401 applications.
-The 401 Fee Calculator* describes required fee deposits and additional fees and how they are calculated.
+An application fee should accompany all 401 Water Quality Certification applications.
+The 401 Fee Calculator* describes required application and additional fees and how they are calculated.
+More information about fees is available at the 401 application link provided above.

 *Be aware that this file may take several minutes to download.

-Some projects (such as emergency projects and small habitat restoration projects) requiring 401 Water Quality Certification qualify for coverage under general orders.
-For more information on these general orders see the following links:
+Some projects (such as emergency projects and restoration projects) requiring 401 Water Quality Certification qualify for coverage under general orders.
+For more information on these general orders click on the following link:

 Other Public Notices